LLNL/ExaConstit/README.md

 # Installing Notes:

-* git clone the LLNL BLT library into the directory above MFEM.
+* git clone the LLNL BLT library into cmake directory.
 It can be obtained at https://github.com/LLNL/blt.git
 * MFEM will need to be built with Conduit (built with HDF5).
 The easiest way to install Conduit is to use spack install instruction provided by Conduit.
 * ExaCMech is required for ExaConstit to be built and can be obtained at https://github.com/LLNL/ExaCMech.git.